 A great team can make or break your business.
 With a clear direction, people who care, and a lot of patience, you can build a winning team that will set your company up for success.
 Here are a few tips to help you build a great team for your small business or startup.

 You must have an effective plan of action when building your team.
-Onboarding new members can be a challenging process, and hiring the wrong people can be costly and negatively impact the culture of your company.
+Onboarding new members can be challenging, and hiring the wrong people can be costly and negatively impact your company’s culture.

 This is why it’s important to create a hiring plan and assess what will be expected of the new hire in the open position.
 For example, what skills do they need to possess, and what will their responsibilities be?
 This way, you know what to look for in candidates.

-Offering a hearty, “Way to go team!” or a token of your appreciation can be the difference between a good day and a great day.
-This doesn’t have to be a costly endeavour.
+Offering a hearty “Way to go, team!” or a token of your appreciation can be the difference between a good day and a great day.
+This doesn’t have to be a costly endeavor.
 A simple certificate or card can go a long way with team members.